kodecocodes/swift-style-guide/README.markdown

 }
 ```

 Abbreviations and acronyms should generally be avoided.
-Following the Apple Design Guidelines, abbreviations and initialisms that appear in all uppercase should be uniformly uppercase or lowercase.
+Following the [API Design Guidelines](https://swift.org/documentation/api-design-guidelines/#follow-case-conventions), abbreviations and initialisms that appear in all uppercase should be uniformly uppercase or lowercase.
 Examples:

 **Preferred**
 ```swift